-To qualify for the Associate in Applied Science (A.A.S.) degree in Diagnostic Medical Imaging, students must complete 76 credit hours as prescribed and attain a grade point average of 2.0 in all program core courses and no grade below a "C"in any course.
+To qualify for the Associate in Applied Science (A.A.S.) degree in Diagnostic Medical Imaging, students must complete 76 credit hours as prescribed, attain a grade point average of 2.00 in all Program core courses, and attain no grade below a "C" in any course.
+Upon successful completion of the Program, graduates are eligible for certification and registration in Radiography by the American Registry of Radiologic Technologists (ARRT).